ethz-asl/nbvplanner/README.md

 - system/camera/horizontal: Horizontal opening of the field of view of the camera sensor
 - system/camera/vertical: Vertical  opening of the field of view of the camera sensor

-- nbvp/information_gain/probabilistic: Information gain for mapped volume, scaled by the prabability to be occupied
+- nbvp/information_gain/probabilistic: Information gain for mapped volume, scaled with the prabability to be occupied according to: (0.5 - fabs(0.5 - p)), with p: probability
 - nbvp/information_gain/free: Information gain for visible free volumes
 - nbvp/information_gain/occupied: Information gain for visible occupied volumes
 - nbvp/information_gain/unmapped: Information gain for visible unmapped volumes